Tool Introduction

 - Q: What is the essential difference between Grade 4C and Grade 5 thyroid nodules?

-- A: Grade 4C nodules have a malignancy possibility between 50%-80%, classifying them as highly suspicious malignant nodules.
-Grade 5 nodules, however, have an even higher malignancy possibility, exceeding 80%, and are usually considered extremely suspicious for malignancy, often requiring biopsy for definitive diagnosis.
+- A: Grade 4C nodules have a malignancy possibility between 50%-80%, belonging to highly suspicious malignant nodules.
+Grade 5 nodules have an even higher malignancy possibility, exceeding 80%, and are usually considered extremely suspicious for malignancy, often requiring fine-needle aspiration biopsy for definitive diagnosis.
 There are significant differences in the malignancy risk assessment between the two.

 - Not a Diagnostic Tool: This tool only provides popular science explanations and reference information for thyroid tumor grading and cannot replace professional medical diagnosis and doctor's advice.
-Please do not use it as a basis for self-diagnosis or treatment.
+Do not use it as a basis for self-diagnosis or treatment.

-- Seek Medical Consultation Promptly: If any abnormalities appear in your thyroid examination report (especially when the grade is 4 or above), be sure to consult a professional endocrinologist or thyroid surgeon promptly for further examination and diagnosis, and strictly follow medical advice to formulate a personalized treatment plan.
+- Seek Medical Consultation Promptly: When any abnormality appears in your thyroid examination report (especially when the grade is 4 or above), be sure to consult a professional endocrinologist or thyroid surgeon promptly for further examination and diagnosis, and strictly follow medical advice to formulate a personalized treatment plan.

 - Dynamic Nature of Medical Information: Medical knowledge and guidelines are constantly updated.
 The information provided by this tool is based on current general standards, but please always refer to the latest medical research and the professional advice given by your attending physician.